stisa/jupyternim/README.md

 This is a beta  [jupyter](http://jupyter.org/) kernel for nim written in nim.
 Works with `notebook`, `lab`, `nteract`, should even work in `vscode-python`.
 If you use `nteract` or `vscode-python`, there are still some problems, please report them.
-If you use `jupyter lab`, you can also install the companion extension for it by
+For `jupyter lab`, you can also install the companion extension by
 ```bash
 jupyter labextension install jupyternim-labextension
 ```